prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 Goals and use cases for the solution as proposed in [How](#how):

-* Allow OTEL delta metrics to be ingested via the OTLP endpoint and stored as-is
+* Allow OTEL delta metrics to be ingested via the OTLP endpoint and stored directly.
-* Support for all OTEL metric types that can have delta temporality (sums, histograms, exponential histograms)
+* Support for all OTEL metric types that can have delta temporality (sums, histograms, exponential histograms).
-* Queries behave appropriately for delta metrics
-* Support for ingestion delta metrics via remote write
+* Allow delta metrics to be distinguished from cumulative metrics.
-    * The main focus of the proposal is on OTLP ingestion, but remote write deltas end up being supported too.
-(TODO: depends on type and unit metadata proposal)
+* Allow the query engine to flag warnings when a cumulative function is used on deltas.

 ### Audience